 In May 2013, the Municipality of Carolina in Puerto Rico (Municipality) filed a lawsuit against us alleging noncompliance with respect to a contract with the Municipality and seeking a declaratory judgment.
 In December 2020, the Puerto Rico Appellate Court (AP) reversed the summary judgment previously granted by the Court of First Instance (CFI) in our favor, dismissing the Municipality's complaint in its entirety.
 The AP remanded the case to the CFI for trial on the merits.
 The trial began in May 2022; however, the Municipality filed a new motion requesting the CFI to execute an alleged judgment.
 The request was denied by the CFI in our favor and the Municipality filed for revision at the AP, which we opposed, staying the case.
 The AP denied the Municipality's motion for revision.
-This matter is ongoing.
+This matter is ongoing and trial is expected to resume in mid-2024.